Temporal structures of the X-ray photoemission problem: Fidelity as a Measure of the Photoemission Current

-At $t=0$, Eq.~\eqref{eq:4} yields $\ff=1$, as the definition of $\ff(t)$ requires.
-To determine $\ff(t)$ for $t>0$, we must deal with the time-evolution operator in the matrix element.
-At very small times, a Trotter-Suzuki decomposition leads to a simple accurate expression.
-The decomposition starts out by splitting the right-hand side of Eq.~\eqref{eq:2} into the first and second terms:
+At $t=0$, Eq.~\eqref{eq:4} yields $\ff(0)=1$.
+To calculate $\ff(t>0)$, we must deal with the time-evolution operator in the matrix element.
+At short times, a Trotter-Suzuki decomposition leads to a simple, accurate expression. \lno{The straightforward algebra, widely used in numerical procedures (see, for example, \cite{2017Hal,2023BFSpL022003}),} starts by splitting the right-hand side of Eq.~\eqref{eq:2} into the first and second terms:

 where